What is a Protective Award?

 1. The date of dismissal (in collective redundancy situations); or

 2. The date of the TUPE transfer (in TUPE transfer situations).

 To bring a Protective Award claim an employee must first enter into Early Conciliation via ACAS.
 As long as it is done correctly, this has the effect of extending the 3 months (less 1 day) time limit.
 However, the length of the extension varies, depending when Early Conciliation is entered into and how long it lasts.
 As such, it is always wise to seek legal advice well in advance of the initial 3-month (less 1 day) time limit.

 If an employee is made redundant because the employer becomes insolvent the government’s Insolvency Service may be obliged to pay the Protective Award.
-However, they will only pay up to a maximum of 8 weeks’ pay, capped at £508* per week.
+However, they will only pay up to a maximum of 8 weeks’ pay, capped at £544* per week from April 2021.

-We have successfully brought group claims against many companies, including household names such as Phones4u, Maplin, Austin Reed and City Link.
+We have successfully brought group protective award claims against many companies, including household names such as Phones4u, Maplin, Austin Reed and City Link.
 Others are ongoing.